 Using minimally invasive surgery techniques over traditional surgeries offers patients many benefits: improved accuracy and visualization, minimized trauma to tissue, less bleeding, decreased pain, less scarring and a shortened recovery.

+The Lung Center at Brigham and Women's Hospital addresses every type and stage of cancer that occurs in the lungs or chest.
 When you become a patient of The Lung Center you will meet many members of the team who will carefully review your medical history and studies.
 In addition, you will receive a thorough diagnostic examination where you will receive a recommendation for a therapy tailored just for you, based on your cancer type, stage and wishes.

 The specialists in The Lung Center provide a multidisciplinary approach to patient care, collaborating with colleagues in other medical specialties.
 Any surgery recommended will be performed by an experienced, board-certified thoracic surgeon who specializes in lung cancer, in collaboration with a treatment team including an oncologist, radiation oncologist, anesthesiologist, radiologist and pathologist, as well as nurses and physician assistants, all of whom specialize in taking care of patients with lung cancer or thoracic conditions.
 Your surgeon works in close collaboration with the experts in the Thoracic Oncology Program to tailor an individual treatment plan for you.
 Our specialized care team has some of the best results in the country.
 After treatment, routine life-long surveillance will be necessary.